 7. Can you tell me the procedure and address to submit a superbill and receive out-of-network reimbursement?

-If you encounter any problems or have any questions about this process, I would be happy to answer them for you.
-Please note that I am unable to guarantee out-of-network insurance reimbursement.
+If you encounter any problems or have any questions about this process, we would be happy to answer them for you.
+Please note that Prospect Therapy is unable to guarantee out-of-network insurance reimbursement.